danwahl/danwahl.github.io/_pages/st-peter.md

 The money had been the first step.
 The AI was the second.
 He'd bought the company not for its products or its patents or its talent, but for its potential.
 The other labs were racing to build systems that were useful, profitable, impressive.
 Peter didn't care about any of that.
 He wanted to build a system that was *aligned*—one that actually understood what humans wanted, one that could be trusted to optimize for genuine wellbeing rather than some proxy that would inevitably go wrong.

-It took a decade.
-Longer than he'd hoped, but shorter than he'd feared.
-And somewhere in that decade, he'd realized something else.

-The quantum suicide strategy had another application.
+And he knew how to do it, knew it would really work.
+Because the quantum suicide strategy had another application.

-Every time he ran the experiment, he was pruning himself out of large swaths of the wavefunction.
+Every time he made a trade, he was pruning himself out of large swaths of the wavefunction.
+Culling his *measure*, as my physicist friend might say.
 The branches where he lost weren't destroyed—they still existed, still contained versions of Earth and humanity and everything else—but he was no longer in them.
 He'd traded breadth for depth, concentrating his existence into an ever-narrower slice of possibility space.

 If he kept going, eventually he'd be alone.
 The only version of himself in a tiny sliver of reality, surrounded by branches he could never reach, never influence, never help.